ArchipelagoMW/Archipelago/worlds/subnautica/docs/setup_en.md

 ## Resuming

 When loading a savegame it will automatically attempt to resume the connection that was active when the savegame was made.
-If that connection information is no longer valid, such as if the server's IP and/or port has changed, you can use the Connect Menu to connect to the new instance before loading the savegame.
+If that connection information is no longer valid, such as if the server's IP and/or port has changed, the Connect Menu will reappear after loading.
+Use the Connect Menu before or after loading the savegame to connect to the new instance.

 Warning: Currently it is not checked if this is the correct multiworld belonging to that savegame, please ensure that yourself beforehand.